NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/11-data-repositories.md

 * **Archiving**: yes
 * **Costs**: free of charge
 * **Data curation & quality control**: no
-* **Data guarantee**: availability for at least 10 years and transfer to ZB MED long-term archive
+* **Data guarantee**: availability for at least 10 years and transfer to a long-term archive
-* **Recommended publication formats for research data**: on this [page](https://www.publisso.de/en/research-data-management/rd-archiving/)
+* **Recommended publication formats for research data**: see on this [page](https://www.publisso.de/en/research-data-management/rd-archiving/)

 #### Steps to deposit data in the FRL
 1. Contact [forschungsdaten@zbmed.de](forschungsdaten@zbmed.de)